automationmojo/mojo-dataprofiles/README.rst

 * development - This is where the runtime environment scripts are located
 * repository-setup - Scripts for homing your repository and to your checkout and machine setup
 * userguide - Where you put your user guide
-* source/packages - Put your root folder here 'source/packages/(root-module-folder)'
+* source/packages - Where the python namespace packages are located.
 * workspaces - This is where you add VSCode workspaces templates and where workspaces show up when homed.

 ==========